kriskonina/postschema/README.md

 Postschema allows for the following attributes to be defined on top of it:
 - `route_base`: URL base for the resource
-- `create_views`: Boolean to indicate whether to create views from the schema definition.
+- `create_views`: Boolean indicating whether to create views from the schema definition.
 - `order_by`: List of fields by which to order the results, unless otherwise specified (i.e. by pagination query object)
 - `exclude_from_updates`: List of fields disallowed in update payload (`PUT`/`PATCH`)
 - `excluded_ops`: List of 'operations' not available for the view wizard.
 These 'operations' include: